emilvonck/ansible-windows/README.md

 # ansible_windows

-Replace with all correct values within <>
+Replace all <> with your specific values.

 ## Inventory
 Definition of the Vcenter inventory.